 A quorum of the Board is a majority of the membership of the Board.
 No vote or other board action may be taken unless there is a quorum present.
-Except as provided in Policy 1.6.1-ATTENDING MEETINGS REMOTELY1, A Board member must be physically present at a meeting to be counted toward establishing a quorum or to be eligible to vote.
+A Board member must be physically present at a meeting to be counted toward establishing a quorum or to be eligible to vote.
 A majority of the quorum voting affirmatively is necessary for the passage of any motion.
-A quorum must be physically present for a board to enter executive session.